0xIntuition/speedrun-examples/README.md

 2. Exchange the signed message for a DID session.
 3. Create identities.
 4. Create a claim with the created identities
-4. Attest to the created claim.
+5. Attest to the created claim.
-5. Search for an identity.
+6. Query for identities.
-6. Search for a claim.
+7. Query for claims by creator wallet address.

 ## Resources
 - [Intuition Documentation](https://intuition.gitbook.io/alpha-api/): Dive into Intuition's core mechanics.